anewman88/liri-node-app/README.md

 The purpose of this assignment is to create a node.js based LIRI app.
 LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives back data.
 LIRI quiries Spotify for songs, Bands in Town for concerts, and OMDB for movies.

+Please see the Homework-Instructions.md file for the specific assignment requirements.

 ## Node Packages Used
 The following packages are needed (npm install) to run the program